wenhuizhang/Akraino/Doc/regionalNodeInstall.md

 	3. Akraino Web Portal
 	4. LDAP configuration

-+ (3) Components staged on the Regional controller, so they are available once a site is built:
++ (3) Components staged on the Regional controller, so that they are available once a site is built:
 	1. Tempest
 	2. Yaml builds
 	3. ONAP